sisl/astra-rl/docs/tutorials/customize_training/problems.md

 ---
 ## Step 3: Integrating Your Own Models (Attacker, Target, or Baseline)

 If you are using huggingface models, save time by subclassing from our HFASTProblem base class which takes in any huggingface model names for the attacker, target, and baseline.
-Additionally, you can integrate any pretrained language model by loading the model and tokenizer in your constructor.
+However, you can also integrate any pretrained language model by loading the model and tokenizer in your constructor.
+If you integrate your own custom model, you must ensure that the corresponding rollout method(s) (rollout_prompt_with_(MODEL) more info below) and the corresponding (.get_(MODEL)_logprobs) method(s) are updated to correctly integrate your custom model.
 Here's how to do it clearly and correctly:

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer